 The scenery along Lake Superior is also easy on the eyes, with towering sandstone cliffs, waterfalls, sea caves, and sandy beaches.
 You can even surf Lake Superior's North Shore at certain times, as weather conditions can create ocean-like waves.

 7. Lake Havasu, Arizona

-Another favorite lake for houseboating is Arizona's Lake Havasu.
+Another one of the best lakes in Arizona and a favorite lake for houseboating is Lake Havasu.
 Located on the border between Arizona and California, the lake is especially popular with college students who come for spring break celebrations.
 The water is warm, and there are some gorgeous side canyons, with crystal-clear turquoise water, sandstone cliffs, and waterfalls that you can explore on a stand up paddleboard or kayak.

 Lake Havasu City is where to stay if you aren't sleeping on a boat.
 The city makes a great base for exploring the lake, and is oddly home to the original London Bridge, which was relocated here from England.
 Spend the night at Heat Hotel.
 It is right at the base of London Bridge and is a trendy boutique property with a great patio.

 8. Lake Winnipesaukee, New Hampshire